Alkylation unit: Capacity installed and available technologies

 The first alkylation units entered in service in 1940.
 In 2009 around 1,600,000 barrels per day of capacity were installed worldwide, with an equal share of 800,000 barrels per day for SAAU and HFAU technologies.
 On the 1st January 2016 according to the Oil & Gas Journal the worldwide installed alkylation capacity was 2,056,035 barrels per day.
 Since 2009 over 90% of the additional installed capacity was based on SAAU technology.

 According to the Oil & Gas Journal on the 1st January 2016 there were 121 refineries operated in US with an overall capacity of 18,096,987 barrels per day.
 These refineries had 1,138,460 barrels per day of alkylation capacity.

 Alkylate is a component of choice in gasoline, because it is free of aromatics and olefins.
 About 11% of the gasoline winter pool in the U.S. is made up of alkylate.
 In the gasoline summer pool, the content of alkylate can be as high as 15% because lower Reid vapor pressure (RVP) reduces the possibility to blend butane.

 For safety reasons, SAAU is the prevalent current technology of choice.
 Indeed, in 1996 around 60% of the installed capacity was based on HF, but since then this ratio has been reducing because during the last decade on 10 new alkylation units commissioned, more than 8 of them were SAAU.

 The two major licensors (sharing a similar share of the market) of the HFAU process were UOP and ConocoPhillips, which have been combined as UOP under the ownership of Honeywell.
-The main technology used for the SAAU is the STRATCO process licensed by DuPont, followed by the EMRE technology owned by ExxonMobil.
-In the last ten years, in excess of 85% of the SAAU capacity added worldwide has utilized STRATCO DuPont technology.
+The main technology used for the SAAU is the STRATCO process licensed by DuPont, recently divested into privately held Elessent Clean Technologies.
+This is followed by the EMRE technology owned by ExxonMobil.
+From the mid-2000s to the mid-2010s, in excess of 85% of the SAAU capacity added worldwide has utilized Elessent's STRATCO technology.